 Another variable that shows the influence of freshwater is pH.
-While pH prior to restoration might have been expected to be lower in the freshwater-dominated Project Area compared to the more marine-influenced Reference Areas - pH of ocean waters is typically somewhat alkaline - Pre-Restoration pH did not vary significantly between the Project Area and the other Study Areas prior to restoration (range=7.60 to 7.63 in Upstream Areas; Kruskal-Wallis, n= 1218, df=2, H=5.09, P=0.08; Parsons 2009).
+While pH prior to restoration might have been expected to be lower in the freshwater-dominated Project Area compared to the more marine-influenced Reference Areas - pH of ocean waters is typically somewhat alkaline - Pre-Restoration pH did not vary significantly between the Project Area and the other Study Areas prior to restoration (range=7.60 to 7.63 in Upstream Areas; Kruskal-Wallis, df=2, H=5.09, P=0.08; Parsons 2009).
 Most creeks feeding into the Project Area actually had fairly high pHs (range = 7.7 - 8.1) regardless of differences in geologic substrate between the granitic Inverness Ridge and the Point Reyes Mesa coastal marine terrace and surrounding Franciscan Formation hills, which are separated by the San Andreas Fault that created this tectonic estuary (ibid).
 Muted tidal influence in the West Pasture and Tomasini Creek and high primary productivity during some sampling events also boosted pH (ibid).
 However, lower pH waters (~5.9 - 6.6) occurred only in areas where more extensive influence from groundwater occurs or, less frequently, where there was organic matter decomposition actively occurring (ibid).

-Based on statistical analyses, the geometric mean or median pH in the Project Area has actually decreased consistently since dairy operation, from 7.60 during Pre-Restoration to 7.30 during Passive Restoration, and to 7.25 during Year 1 and 7.14 during Year 2 of Full Restoration despite the increase in tidal influence and the expected decrease in groundwater inflow during at least the 2008/2009 dry winter (Mood Median Test, n=1144, df=3, Chi-Square=93.0, P<0.0001; Figure 5).
-The increase in exchange and decrease in residence time may have led to decreases in pH associated with phytoplankton blooms.
-However, breakdown of organic matter from die-off of pasture vegetation can also increase release of humic acids into overlying Project Area waters. resulting in a decrease in pH.
-In addition, flushing of sulfuric and iron-associated acids from oxidation of reduced sulfur and iron complexes in soils into overlying waters can also decrease pH: sulfuric and iron-associated acids are generated when pyrites or other reduced or anoxic forms of sulfate and iron in the soil are oxidized and broken down or converted during drawdown periods, with soluble acids from oxidation then released into overlying waters when tidal exchange is reintroduced.
+While introduction of full tidal flows to the Project Area might have been expected to boost pH, the geometric mean or median pH in the Project Area has actually decreased consistently since dairy operation, from 7.60 during Pre-Restoration to 7.30 during Passive Restoration and to 7.22 during Full Restoration (Mood Median, df=2, Chi-Square=123.98, P<0.0001).
+Median pH during the first three years after restoration was 7.25 during Year 1; 7.14 during Year 2; and 7.26 during Year 3, with these three years and Passive Restoration appearing to differ primarily from Pre-Restoration (Mood Median, df=4, Chi-Square=128.17, P<0.0001).

+The increase in tidal exchange and decrease in water residence time after levees were removed may have led to decreases in pH associated with phytoplankton blooms.
+However, breakdown of organic matter from die-off of pasture vegetation can also increase release of humic acids into overlying Project Area waters, resulting in a decrease in pH.
+In addition, flushing of sulfuric and iron-associated acids from oxidation of reduced sulfur and iron complexes in soils into overlying waters can also decrease pH: sulfuric and iron-associated acids are generated when pyrites or other reduced or anoxic forms of sulfate and iron in the soil are oxidized and broken down or converted during drawdown or low-water periods, with soluble acids from oxidation then released into overlying waters when tidal exchange is reintroduced.
 The Project Area was deliberately dried out before and during construction to improve constructability conditions, resulting in even drier conditions than when the Project Area was ranched.